 While the stigma surrounding plastic surgery is fading, some people still associate getting “work done” as something just for vain celebrities.
 In this blog post, we’ll look at the reasons real people come to our practice for plastic surgery.
 Because our goal as plastic surgeons is to create results that look natural, you may not even realize that one of your neighbors or co-workers has had a cosmetic procedure performed.

 Why do people get plastic surgery?

 So, what motivates women to get plastic surgery?
 Here are a few of the most common reasons we hear at our practice:

 Pregnancy, weight loss, and aging take their toll on a woman’s body.
 Women who are finished having children come to us asking if there’s some way to get their pre-pregnancy bodies back.
 These are patients who live active lives but have excess skin and deflated breasts that only surgery, such as a tummy tuck or breast augmentation, can correct.

-Women who have made personal commitments to losing a significant amount weight want to complete their transformations with surgery to remove skin that hangs over their waists, or from their arms and thighs.
+Women who have made personal commitments to losing a significant amount of weight want to complete their transformations with surgery to remove skin that hangs over their waists or from their arms and thighs.
 And aging women may want to turn back the clock with facial rejuvenation or procedures to help them regain confidence in their bodies.

 “I’ve always been self-conscious.”

 Probably the most common theme we hear from patients — no matter what procedure they’re interested in getting — is that they want to feel confident.
 It may be a crooked nose that’s bothered them since they were a teenager, or having small breasts that made them feel less feminine.
 As we discuss in a related blog post, plastic surgery like breast augmentation can help patients have confidence in their appearance.